 Initiate reaching out to others:

 Encourage your “Work From Home” team members to connect with their colleagues for the sake of keeping in touch.
-This could be in the form of calling them to ask about how they are managing in the current situation, or for birthday wishes or just asking them to brainstorm for an idea.
+This could be in the form of calling them to ask about how they are managing the current situation, for birthday wishes, or just asking them to brainstorm an idea.

 Virtual tea/coffee break: